-The Oklahoma Education Association believes that vaccines are essential medical tools in preventing infectious diseases.
-The Association acknowledges that vaccines must be pervasive to be effective.
+The Oklahoma Education Association believes vaccines are essential medical tools in preventing infectious diseases.
+The Association acknowledges vaccines must be pervasive to be effective.

-The Association also believes that parents/guardians should follow vaccination guidelines from the American Academy of Pediatrics and Centers for Disease Control and Prevention.
-The Association further believes that the state legislature should establish clear guidelines for waivers that minimize the numbers of unvaccinated students to those necessary dues to documented medical conditions.
+The Association also believes parents/guardians should follow vaccination guidelines from the American Academy of Pediatrics and Centers for Disease Control and Prevention.
+The Association further believes the state legislature should establish clear guidelines for waivers that minimize the numbers of unvaccinated individuals to those necessary dues to documented medical conditions.
 Evidenced-based vaccination campaigns are integral in maintaining student and community health.
-(17)
+(17,21)